Udupi District With Talukas in Karnataka State

-Udupi district With Talukas: Udupi district in the Karnataka state of India was created in August 1997.
-The three northern taluks, Udupi, Kundapur, and Karkala, were separated from Dakshina Kannada District to form Udupi district.
-Udupi district is surrounded by Uttara Kannada district in north, Dakshina Kannada district in southern direction.
-Shivamogga district borders on the northeast side and Chikkamagaluru district on the east.
-The Arabian Sea is on the west of Udupi district.
-Udupi district is bound by the Arabian Sea in a west and Western Ghats (world heritage site) in the east.
-Udupi is famous for Udupi cuisine originated in the district as well as at Ashta Matha, i.e., eight Matts, Sri Krishna Temple and Udupi Hotels.
-Udupi is also one of oldest Educational Centres.
-Yakshagana, the drama and dance folk art is highly developed and popular in Udupi district as well as other coastal districts of Karnataka.
+Udupi District with Talukas in Karnataka State: Udupi district in the Karnataka state of India was created in August 1997.
+The three northern taluks, Udupi, Kundapur, and Karkala, were separated from Dakshina Kannada District to form Udupi District.
+Udupi district is surrounded by Uttara Kannada district in the north and Dakshina Kannada district in the southern direction.
+Shivamogga district borders the northeast side, and Chikkamagaluru district is on the east.
+The Arabian Sea is to the west of the Udupi district.
+Udupi district is bound by the Arabian Sea in the west and the Western Ghats (world heritage site) in the east.
+Udupi is famous for Udupi cuisine, which originated in the district and at Ashta Matha, i.e., eight Matts, Sri Krishna Temple, and Udupi Hotels.
+Udupi is also one of the oldest Educational Centres.
+Yakshagana, the drama and dance folk art, is highly developed and popular in Udupi district and other coastal districts of Karnataka.
 Udupi district consists of three taluks: Udupi, Karkala, Kundapura, Byndoor, Brahmavara, and Kaup.

 Udupi district